by Katie Brazerol

 Most child care licensing agencies have specific guidelines for pets and child care.
 Follow guidelines set by your local agency.
 It is a good idea to list any pets that will reside in your setting.
 This will alert families who may have allergies to be aware of the types of pets present.
 If you choose to get a new pet, it is a good idea to let families in your care know ahead of time in case they wish to find an alternative setting.

 Not all families discipline the same way at home, but most child care licensing agencies require child cares to discipline in a consistent manner.
-List developmentally appropriate disciplinary actions, such as distraction, removal from the situation, or time alone in a safe place.
+List developmentally appropriate disciplinary actions, such as redirection, removal from the situation, or one-on-one time in a quiet space.
 Have a procedure to address excessive behavioral issues.
 It may be necessary to have a policy in place for purposely damaged items.

 Some illnesses may fall under a gray area.
 A child who is teething might be irritable with a low-grade fever, but not be required to go home.
 A child with a bad cold might not have a fever, but still show signs that he is miserable.
 Having set policies on how you handle these situations will help families plan for alternative care, if needed.